Robust Quantitative Susceptibility Mapping via Approximate Message Passing with Parameter Estimation: Introduction

 \section{Introduction}

-Quantitative susceptibility mapping (QSM) tries to recover the magnetic susceptibility from magnetic resonance (MR) phase images \cite{Wang:QSM:2015,Langkammer:QSM:2013,Deistung:QSM_R2Star:2013,Barbosa:QSM_R2Star:2015,Betts:QSM_R2Star:2016,Qiu1085}, it is widely used to study iron deposition in the brain \cite{Langkammer:QSM_iron:2012,Schweser:QSM:2012,Li:QSM:2011} or pathology such as hemorrhage \cite{Zhang:QSM_hemorrhage:2018,Sun:QSM_hemorrhage:2018} and calcification \cite{Deistung:QSM_calcification:2013,Chen:QSM_calcification:2014}, etc. Since the values of raw phase images are within $(-\pi,\pi]$, we need to unwrap the phases first to eliminate the discontinuity caused by the transition at $\pi$ (or $-\pi$) \cite{NonlinearMEDI:Liu:2013}.
-In order to define the region of interest (ROI), a binary brain mask can be generated using the Brain Extraction Tool \cite{Smith:BET:2002}.
-The magnetic field variations in the ROI extracted from the unwrapped phase images contain 1) the background field induced by global geometry, air--tissue interfaces, ﬁeld inhomogeneities, etc.; and 2) the local field induced by the brain tissue in the ROI.
+The quantitative susceptibility mapping (QSM) technique recovers magnetic susceptibility from magnetic resonance (MR) phase images \cite{Wang:QSM:2015,Langkammer:QSM:2013,Deistung:QSM_R2Star:2013,Barbosa:QSM_R2Star:2015,Betts:QSM_R2Star:2016,Qiu1085}.
+It is widely used to study iron deposition in the brain \cite{Langkammer:QSM_iron:2012,Schweser:QSM:2012,Li:QSM:2011}, or pathologies such as hemorrhage \cite{Zhang:QSM_hemorrhage:2018,Sun:QSM_hemorrhage:2018} and calcification \cite{Deistung:QSM_calcification:2013,Chen:QSM_calcification:2014}.
+Since the values of raw phase images fall within $(-\pi,\pi]$, the phases must first be unwrapped to eliminate the discontinuity caused by the transition at $\pi$ (or $-\pi$) \cite{NonlinearMEDI:Liu:2013}.
+To define the brain as the region of interest (ROI), a binary brain mask can be generated using the Brain Extraction Tool \cite{Smith:BET:2002}.
+Magnetic field variations in the ROI are extracted from unwrapped phase images, and comprise 1) the background field induced by global geometry, air--tissue interfaces and ﬁeld inhomogeneities, and 2) the local field induced by the brain.
 The background field is then removed to produce the local field map \cite{Liu:PDF:2011,SCHWESER:SHARP:2011}.
-The recovery of the susceptibility map $\chi$ from the local field map is known as the dipole inversion, it is an ill-posed inverse problem due to the zeros in the dipole kernel along the magic angle \cite{Wang:QSM:2015,HAACKE20151}.
-In this case we shall rely on prior information about the susceptibility map to improve its image quality.
-The widely adopted smoothness prior on $\chi$ indicates that the image gradients are sparse and mostly close to zero.
-This gives rise to the total-variation (TV) minimization approach that regularizes the data-fidelity term with the $l_1$-norm of image gradients\cite{RUDIN1992259,Strong_2003,Chambolle2004}.
-Alternatively, the image wavelet coefficients are also sparse, and we can choose the $l_1$-norm of wavelet coefficients as the regularization term instead \cite{DBWav92,l1stable06,Yang2010ARO}.
-The advantage of the wavelet basis over the total-variation basis is that the wavelet transform is invertible, which gives us more freedom in developing suitable reconstruction algorithms.
-Additionally, anatomical information obtained from the magnitude image could serve as the morphology prior on $\chi$ to ensure the reconstruction is consistent with it \cite{Liu:MEDI:2012}.
+Recovery of the susceptibility map $\chi$ from the local field map is known as dipole inversion, an ill-posed inverse problem due to the zeros in the dipole kernel along the magic angle \cite{Wang:QSM:2015,HAACKE20151}.
+In this case, prior information about the susceptibility map is needed to improve the image quality.
+In general, image gradients are assumed to be sparse and mostly close to zero.
+This gives rise to the total-variation (TV) minimization approach that regularizes a data-fidelity term using the $l_1$-norm of image gradients \cite{RUDIN1992259,Strong_2003,Chambolle2004}.
+In QSM, the TV-minimization approach often incorporates anatomical information in the form of an edge-preserving mask obtained from the gradients of the magnitude image \cite{Liu:MEDI:2012}.
+Alternatively, image wavelet coefficients are also sparse in general, allowing us to select the $l_1$-norm of wavelet coefficients as the regularization term instead \cite{DBWav92,l1stable06,Yang2010ARO}.
+The advantage of the wavelet basis over the total-variation basis is that the wavelet transform is invertible, which offers us more freedom in developing suitable reconstruction algorithms.